 A maximum of 9 Honors credits earned at other universities may be applied to the Honors College graduation requirements with the director’s approval.
 Honors credits also may be earned through approved Study Abroad Programs.

-Students who plan to graduate "Honors with Distinction" need to successfully complete one of the following courses for two consecutive semesters, to a total of six credits: HONORS 686, HONORS 687, or HONORS 689.
+Students who plan to graduate "Honors College Degree with Distinction" need to successfully complete one of the following courses for two consecutive semesters, to a total of six credits: HONORS 686 Research in Honors, HONORS 687 Senior Honors Project, or HONORS 689 Senior Honors Thesis.